jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 < Perhaps save this for the ‘traditional black boxing’ section: >
 A typical situation of friendship in object oriented programming is where an object has private and public data, and there are friend commands.
 The commands can access the private data of the object, thus becoming the protectors of the object’s private data.
 This is a typical situation in traditional object oriented programming: class methods.
-In the new computer language it is a little different: instead of having a class with methods in it, there is a class or object with friend methods, that are independent entities, which have access to the private contents of the befriended object.
+In Encircle it is a little different: instead of having a class with methods in it, there is a class or object with friend methods, that are independent entities, which have access to the private contents of the befriended object.

 -----